ROMs, Playlists, and Thumbnails¶

 - On-demand thumbnail downloader: if the respective option is enabled, RetroArch will try to download each thumbnail as the playlist is browsed.
 For RetroArch versions 1.17.0 or later, you may try flicking back and forth between entries up to 3 times to try the flexible matches.
 By default, on-demand thumbnail downloader does not try to fetch thumbnails based on ROM name, enable Settings / Playlist / Use filenames for thumbnail matching options for that.

-Thumbnail packs are no longer available, use one of the above methods, or see Custom thumbnails section below.
+Thumbnail packs are no longer available, use one of the above methods, or see Custom Thumbnails section below.

 Playlist File Format Details¶